arp242/zli/README.markdown

 the `os.*` variants for everything.
 You can swap this out with test variants with the `zli.Test()` function.

-You can use these in your own program as well, if you want to test the output.
+You can use these in your own program as well, if you want to test the output of a program.

 ```go
 func TestX(t *testing.T) {